Master's Programme in Bioinformatics – Biology Background

 The programme is given in Uppsala and the language of instruction is English.

-Depending on your chosen specialisation in the second year, you may work with research and development at:
+Depending on your specialisation in the second year, you may work with research and development at:

-Currently, most of our alumni are working in research-related environments within the academy or in close cooperation with the university.
-Government agencies such as the Swedish Food Agency and the Public Health Agency of Sweden are also pursuing exciting developments in the field of bioinformatics.
-The biotechnology industry and hospitals have an urgent and increasing need for bioinformaticians.
+Currently, most of our alumni are working in research-related environments in academy or in close collaboration with the universities.
+Government agencies such as the Swedish Food Agency and the Public Health Agency of Sweden are also pursuing exciting developments in bioinformatics.
+The biotechnology industry and hospitals have an increasing need for bioinformaticians.

 The job market is international since methods and problems are similar in all parts of the world.
-Our research departments have cooperation agreements worldwide, and their contact networks will be a valuable resource for you.
-Rapid developments in the field of biotechnology entail that the demand for bioinformatics competence is increasing, particularly in academic research and at hospitals, but also in government agencies and the private sector.
+Our research departments have collaborations worldwide, and their contact networks will be a valuable resource for you.

 Uppsala University has an excellent international reputation, and a Master's degree in Bioinformatics from Uppsala University will provide you with an internationally recognised qualification that opens doors to both academic research and a career in industry, in Sweden and internationally.